 We know that the lubricants and chemicals needed for the rollers come into contact with the soap.
 We just don't know if they are listed in the ingredients.
 So lack of ingredient transparency is another possible cause for concern.

 Soap that is over-milled tends to be very dry and not super moisturizing for your skin.
 Over-milled soap also tends to have a poor lather.
 On the flipside, under-milled soap retains too much water.
-This means it can become very mushy and not be as long-lasting as most Triple Milled soaps.
-But most successful brands of Triple-Millled soaps are done by professional, commercial operations.
+This means it can become very mushy and not be as long-lasting as most triple milled soaps.
+But most successful brands of triple milled soaps are done by professional, commercial operations.
 So over or under-milling isn't often a regular problem.

 Can Goat Milk Soap be Triple Milled?